Who Needs One?

 » U.S. Geological Survey topographic maps showing the mining location, haul roads and site boundaries, prepared by a professional engineer, geologist or surveyor.

-» A copy of the applicant's NPDES discharge permit or a letter from the Division of Water Pollution Control stating that no discharge will take place, and therefore, no permit is required.
+» A copy of the applicant's NPDES discharge permit or a letter from the Division of Water Resources stating that no discharge will take place, and therefore, no permit is required.

 Upon receipt of the application package, the Mining Section conducts an initial review and checks for completeness.
 Once the application is complete, staff conducts an in-depth review of the mining and reclamation plans as well as an on-site inspection.
 In not less than 45 days nor more than 60 days, the application is either approved or denied.
 If the application is approved, the permit is granted upon receipt of the required bond.
 Permits are issued for the time necessary to complete the operation up to a maximum of five (5) years for each permit action.